 In 27BCE, Octavian arranged for the Senate to grant him the honorific title, Augustus.
 Augustus means “the respected one."
 During his rule, the Roman people knew Octavian only as Caesar, but to avoid confusion with his famous granduncle, historians generally refer him as Octavian before 27BCE and Caesar Augustus after that.

-The Senate gave Octavian the title of Augustus in 27BC.
-Augustus means "the respected one."
-Octavian is usually referred to as Caesar Augustus after that date.
+Caesar Augustus ruled for 41 years, a period when Rome developed into a military empire, so historians consider him to be the first Roman Emperor.
 Caesar Augustus restored peace and order to Rome after years of civil war.
-He made sure the lands throughout the empire were well run and taxes were fair.
-He built roads and bridges, government buildings, and huge public baths.
+He made sure the lands throughout the empire were well run, and taxes were fair.
+He built roads and bridges, government buildings, and massive public baths.
 He said, “I left Rome a city of marble, though I found it a city of bricks."

 The armies of Caesar Augustus conquered most of Western Europe, North Africa and the Middle East.
-The Romans claimed all of the land surrounding the enormous Mediterranean Sea, which they called "a Roman lake."
+The Romans claimed all of the land surrounding the enormous Mediterranean Sea, which they nicknamed “a Roman lake."

-The Roman army was so powerful that it protected citizens from attack from the tribes who lived beyond the empire.
-Historian Edward Gibbon later described the two hundred-years of peace that began with the rule of Caesar Augustus as the Pax Romana, or the “Peace of Rome."
+Rome developed into a great empire its army was so powerful that it protected citizens from attack from the tribes who lived beyond the empire.
+Historian Edward Gibbon later described the two hundred years of peace that began with the rule of Caesar Augustus as the Pax Romana, or the “Peace of Rome."

 Download this lesson as Microsoft Word file or as an Adobe Acrobat file.